JaKooLit/NixOS-Hyprland/README.md

 <br>
 <div id="announcement">

-- ** This Repo does not contain Hyprland Dots or configs! **
+- ** This Repo does not contain Hyprland configuration (Dotfiles)! **
+    - You can either create your own confguration, or try to use another project's config.
+    - Make sure you have all the requirements first.
+I.e. fonts, supporting packages, at the correct version

+- This new release adds Home Manger, but only to manage a subset of packages

+- NeoVim via NIXVIM
+- Ghostty
+- bat
+- bottom
+- btop
+- eza
+- fzf
+- git
+- tealdir
+- yazi

-- ** Not all configs are NOT written in NIX language **
+- ** Not all of the config files are written in NIX language **

 - Hyprland Dotfiles will be downloaded from [`KooL's Hyprland-Dots`](https://github.com/JaKooLit/Hyprland-Dots)
 - The Hyprland-Dots used are constantly evolving / improving
 - You can check CHANGELOGS here [`Hyprland-Dots-Changelogs`](https://github.com/JaKooLit/Hyprland-Dots/wiki/Changelogs)
 - GTK Themes and Icons will be pulled from [`LINK`](https://github.com/JaKooLit/GTK-themes-icons), including Bibata Cursor Modern Ice
-- The wallpapers offered to be downloaded towards the end are from this [`REPO`](https://github.com/JaKooLit/Wallpaper-Bank)
+- You will be prompted if you want to download wallpapers from here: [`REPO`](https://github.com/JaKooLit/Wallpaper-Bank)

 </div>
 </details>